loteprednol ophthalmic (generic name)

-- an unusual or allergic reaction to loteprednol, glycerin, benzalkonium chloride, other corticosteroids, medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to loteprednol, other corticosteroids, medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

 How should I use this medicine?This medicine is only for use in the eye.
-Do not take by mouth.
 Follow the directions on the prescription label.
-Shake well before using.
-Wash your hands before and after use.
-Tilt your head back slightly, and then pull your lower eyelid down with your index finger to form a pouch.
-Do not to touch the tip of the dropper to your eye, fingertips, or other surface.
-Squeeze the prescribed number of drops into the eye pouch.
-Gently close the eye for a few moments to spread the drops.
-Do not blink.
-Keep the eyes closed and apply gentle pressure to the inner corner of the eye with your finger for 1 or 2 minutes to allow the medicine to be absorbed by the eye.
-Do not use the medicine more often than directed.
-Do not stop using this medicine earlier than directed by your doctor or health care professional.
+Wash hands before and after use.
+Tilt your head back slightly and pull your lower eyelid down with your index finger to form a pouch.
+Try not to touch the tip of the tube to your eye, fingertips, or other surface.
+Squeeze the end of the ointment tube to apply a thin layer of the ointment to the inside of the eyelid.
+Close the eye gently to spread the ointment.
+Do not use your medicine more often than directed.
+Finish the full course of medicine prescribed by your doctor or health care professional even if your condition is better.
+Do not stop using except on the advice of your doctor or health care professional.

 What if I miss a dose?If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.